syncfusion-content/windowsforms-docs/WindowsForms/editablelist/Overview.md

 ---
 layout: post
-title: Overview | WindowsForms | Syncfusion
+title: Overview of Syncfusion EditableList for WindowsForms
-description: Overview
+description: Overview of Syncfusion EditableList is a listbox control which is enhanced text box and button on the current row to support editing at runtime
 platform: WindowsForms
 control: EditorsPackage
 documentation: ug